 If lampuki pie isn’t your thing, consider trying the fish stew called alijotta.
 It’s a sort of fish and tomato bouillabaisse that gets its flavor from a mix of herbs, garlic, and citrus as well as the fish bones that are added to make the robust broth.
 In a devoutly Catholic country like Malta, this soup is particularly popular during Lent.

 Lance loves to try local sodas when we travel.
 From the Coca-Cola-like Kofola in Slovakia to Cwpymka in Macedonia, he’ll try anything.
-That meant that sampling Kinnie—sometimes called the national soft drink of Malta—was at the top of the list for our Malta trip.
+That meant that sampling Kinnie—sometimes called the national soft drink of Malta—was at the top of his list.

 Made from Maltese Mediterranean chinotto bitter oranges and wormwood extracts, Kinnie has herbal, bitter notes that make sense based on its orangey-brown color.
 Its secret recipe includes a range of flavors and ingredients, including anise, rhubarb, vanilla, and licorice.